 Thrive-Online: Thrive’s online assessment tool at www.thriveapproach.com.

-Processes, Processing, Personal Data and Data Controller: have the meanings set out in the Data Protection Act 1998 (the 1998 Act).
+Processor, Processing, Personal Data and Controller: have the meanings set out in the Data Protection Act 2018 (the DPA).

 Website: www.thriveapproach.com and any other Thrive website.